An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Key Properties and Lemmas

 \subsection{Extending the Result to Accommodate Linear Holding Costs}

 When holding costs are incorporated into the model, they affect the solution in three ways.
-First, the value of each state at station $i$ increases by $h(t)$ times its remaining fuel amount, reflecting the cost of carrying inventory to the next station.
-Second, the effective price of $p_{2,i}$ fuel increases by $h(t)$ per unit.
+First, the value of each state at station $i$ increases by $h(t)$ times its remaining fuel amount (e.g, if it has $x$ remaining fuel it must increase by $xh(t)$ units), reflecting the cost of carrying inventory to the next station.
+Second, the effective price of $p_{2,i}$ fuel increases by $h(t)$ per unit (see the appendix on how this can be done with lazy propagation).
 Third, as demonstrated in the following lemma, all MV values increase uniformly by the constant $h(t)$, which can be efficiently implemented as a lazy update operation on the binary search tree maintaining these values.